 From the abstract: ``In this paper, we generalize Vi\`{e}te's {Vi\`{e}te, Fran\c{c}ois} infinite product formula by use of Chebyshev polynomials .
 Furthermore, the infinite product formula for the lemniscate sine is also generalized.
-Finally, we obtain new mean iterations by use of these infinite product formulas." \item (2016) Thomas Osler , Iterations for the lemniscate constant resembling the Archimedean algorithm for pi. \emph{The American Mathematical Monthly} \textbf{123}, no. 1, 90--93.
-MR3453543. {Vi\`{e}te's formula for $\tfrac{2}{\pi}$!generalizations}
+Finally, we obtain new mean iterations by use of these infinite product formulas." \item (2016) Hideyuki Ohtsuka , Problem H-788. \emph{The Fibonacci Quarterly} \textbf{54}(2), 185.
+Solution by the proposer, \emph{ibid.} \textbf{56}(2), 187.